 Studio Ghibli is a part of my childhood in the same way that Disney and Universal were before they started rolling out direct-to-video bastardized sing-a-longs of all my childhood memories.
 I have probably seen Pom Poko about as many times as I have seen Star Wars—and believe me, I have seen Star Wars a lot.
 If you have not seen Pom Poko, but, like me, hold a deep appreciation for heartwarming stories about raccoons waging war on humanity, you owe yourself the courtesy of seeing it.
 For all the other Ghibli and Miyazaki superfans, your next step is to visit the Ghibli Museum in Mitaka.

 Buying tickets for the Ghibli Museum

 The Ghibli Museum is a great experience for young and old alike, and for ¥1,000 a pop you can’t go wrong.
 However, the Ghibli Museum is also one of the most popular attractions in Tokyo, and you need to buy tickets in advance.
 We recommend avoiding stress and sorting them out online; it costs a bit extra, but is way easier if you’re traveling from overseas.

-You can also stop by a Lawson convenience store and use their Loppi automatic ticket vending machine to buy your entry pass.
+If you’re here for a month or so, you can also stop by a Lawson convenience store and use their Loppi automatic ticket vending machine to buy your entry pass.
 Tickets for the next month go on sale from 10am on the 10th of each month.
-What this means is that you might not be able to secure tickets through Lawson unless you buy them pretty far in advance.
+What this means is that you might not be able to secure tickets through Lawson unless you buy them pretty far in advance, like on the day they come out.

 Note: Under no circumstances should you just show up at the museum and try get tickets on the day—it will be a wasted trip.
 However you decide to buy them, be sure to get your tickets ahead of time.